manuel3053/wt_music_playlist_2025/docs/src/sections/sql.typ

     UNIQUE KEY `username` (`username`),
 );
 ```
-it is quite staightforward and standard.
+it is quite straightforward and standard.
 Apart from the `id` attribute, which is the primary key, the only other attribute that has a unique constraint is `username`.

 ```sql
 CREATE TABLE track